 The final step to becoming a professional cyclist is to participate in state-level cycling events where you should perform excellently so that you can catch the attention of professional teams.

-Because in these types of events a scout of a cycling team searches for new talent, if you perform extraordinarily then there is some chance that you are selected in a professional team to compete for them.
+Because in these types of events, a scout of a cycling team searches for new talent, if you perform extraordinarily then there is some chance that you are selected for a professional team to compete for them.